H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [AC1-wlan-als-group] quit

-6. Configure wireless services:
+6. Configure a wireless service:

 # Create service template 1 and enter its view.